Hurricane Fiona heads for Canada after whipping at Bermuda

 Fiona was a Category 4 hurricane when it pounded Bermuda with heavy rains and winds earlier Friday as it swept by the island on a route heading for northeastern Canada.
 Authorities in Bermuda opened shelters and closed schools and offices ahead of Fiona.
 Michael Weeks, the national security minister, said there had been no reports of major damage.

-The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) late Friday afternoon.
-It was centered about 370 miles (595 kilometers) south-southeast of Halifax, Nova Scotia, heading northeast at 40 mph (65 kph).
+The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) early Friday evening.
+It was centered about 215 miles (345 kilometers) southeast of Halifax, Nova Scotia, heading north at 46 mph (74 kph).

 Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 345 miles (555 kilometers).

-Hubbard said the storm was weakening as it moved over cooler water and might not reach land as a hurricane.
+Hubbard said the storm was weakening as it moved over cooler water and he felt it highly unlikely it would reach land with hurricane strength.
 Hurricanes in Canada are somewhat rare, in part because once the storms reach colder waters, they lose their main source of energy. and become extratropical.
 But those cyclones still can have hurricane-strength winds, though with a cold instead of a warm core and no visible eye.
 Their shape can be different, too.
 They lose their symmetric form and can more resemble a comma.

 Bob Robichaud, Warning Preparedness Meteorologist for the Canadian Hurricane Centre, said the center of the storm was expected to arrive in Nova Scotia on Saturday morning, but its winds and rains would arrive late Friday.